NEONScience/NEON-Data-Skills/_posts/2014-10-27-1_lidar_derived-data-products.md

 Next, assign a CRS to our insitu data. the CRS is information that allows a program like QGIS to determine where the data are located, in the world. <a href="http://www.sco.wisc.edu/coordinate-reference-systems/coordinate-reference-systems.html" target="_blank">Read more about CRSs here</a>

-	#Create a spatial ponts object using the CRS (coordinate
+	#make spatial points object using the CRS (coordinate
 	#reference system) from the CHM and apply it to our plot centroid data.
 	#In this case, we know these data are all in the same projection
 	centroid_sp <- SpatialPoints(centroids[,4:3],proj4string =CRS(as.character(chm@crs)) )